DjangoGirls/tutorial/en/python_installation/instructions.md

 > This section is based on a tutorial by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots)

 Django is written in Python.
 We need Python to do anything in Django.
 Let's start by installing it!
-We want you to install the latest version of Python 3, so if you have any earlier version, you will need to upgrade it, but if you already have version 3.4 or higher you should be fine.
+We want you to install the latest version of Python 3, so if you have any earlier version, you will need to upgrade it.
+If you already have version 3.4 or higher you should be fine.

 <!--sec data-title="Install Python: Windows" data-id="python_windows" data-collapse=true ces-->